MicrosoftDocs/WindowsCommunityToolkitDocs/docs/index.md

 # Windows Community Toolkit Documentation

 > [!IMPORTANT]
-> This Windows Community Toolkit is moving to an archived state.
+> This Windows Community Toolkit documentation is moving to an archived state.
 See the updated [Windows Community Toolkit documentation](/dotnet/communitytoolkit/windows/) in the .NET guidance.

 The Windows Community Toolkit is a collection of helper functions, custom controls, and app services.
 It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.